marcalph/ml-biscuit/README.md

 # ML biscuit

-A standardized ML project template compliant with my OCDs - currently WIP, should be moved to a templating tool (e.g. cookiecutter) instead of the current
+A standardized ML project template with boilerplate code compliant with my OCDs - currently WIP, should be moved to a templating tool (e.g. cookiecutter) instead of the current copy/paste logic.

-### The resulting directory structure
+### directory structure
 ------------

 The directory structure of your new project looks like this: